RishabhNarang/os-challenge-REEL-OS/README.md

 View the code [here](https://github.com/SirEsquireGoatTheThird/os-challenge-REEL-OS/tree/multi-threading-with-pq-and-dict)

 Following is a plot comparing the results obtained from multithreading with Heaps&Dict vs just using the Heap.
 As expected, the performance improved when using Dict as well since some of the duplicated threads will be processed much faster since it's just a lookup from the dictionary instead of brute forcing the hash values.
+So we have chosen to go with multithreading with priority queue and dictionary for the final version.

 ![](/MultiThreading-Exp.png)